nebari-dev/nebari-docs/docs/docs/how-tos/nebari-aws.md

 - [Initialize Nebari with your IAM user credentials](#nebari-initialize);
 - [Deploy Nebari](#deploying-nebari)

-For the user already used to AWS and ..., feel free to skip this first step and jump straight to the [Nebari initialization](#nebari-initialize) section of this guide.
+For those already familiar to AWS services, feel free to skip this first step and jump straight to the [Nebari authentication](#authentication) section of this guide.

 ## Sing up for Amazon Web Services